IlonaArt/world-of-the-best-perfumes/README.md

 This is a really simple project that shows the usage of Next.js with TypeScript.

+## Important to remember

+My another project uses 14 Nodejs version for backend, so it's better before running the project, to check the version of Node: nvm current.
+If it's 14, use 20.

 ## Deploy your own

 Deploy the example using [Vercel](https://vercel.com?utm_source=github&utm_medium=readme&utm_campaign=next-example) or preview live with [StackBlitz](https://stackblitz.com/github/vercel/next.js/tree/canary/examples/with-typescript)